assessment at Trimley st martin

 BELOW THE NATIONAL STANDARD

 Those children who are significantly below the national expectation will be included in this category.
-For some children they will still be levelled using P-levels (P1-4).
-Other children who are significantly behind can be graded against year group expectations below their own and that of Pre-Key Stage Standards.This will normally be EHCP or children with profound learning needs.
+For some children they will be levelled using the "Engagement Model.
+Other children who are significantly behind can be graded against year group expectations below their own and that of Pre-Key Stage Standards.
+This will normally be EHCP or children with profound learning needs.
 All other children should be working towards their own year group objective.
-It is these groups of children who were previously let down by the National Curriculum levels as there was never any expectation to enable them to catch up.

 REPORTING TO PARENTS ABOUT ATTAINMENT AND PROGRESS